 - Simulation and benchmarking of different tactical scenarios according to a particular selection of standard KPIs.

-R&SP is made by five modules:
+R&SP is made by four modules:

 Through the Capacity-driven demand routing R&SP dynamically assign demands to different sites, comparing the required capacity to cover the demands and the available capacity of each site.
 Starting from an item-based or demand-based priority of the available sites, R&SP allows to: